 Community Living Standards

 Residents are held responsible for and/or prohibited from the following:

 1.01 Visitors: Residents are responsible for the behavior of their visitors.
+While in the residence halls and on campus, visitors are expected to comply with state and federal laws as well as all applicable University policies that address on-campus behavior, including, but not limited to, the Community Living Standards, the Sexual Misconduct Policy, and Code of Student Conduct.
 Visitors include any student, resident, non-resident, parent, or guardian not assigned to reside in a host's room.
 Visitors should be escorted by their host at all times.
 Residents must notify their roommate(s) at least 24 hours in advance of an overnight visitor and the roommate(s) must agree the visitor can stay.
 An overnight visitor cannot stay more than 72 hours in HRC facilities, while visiting.

 1.02 Visitation: Residents are responsible for upholding and abiding by the visitation policy and hours in all residence halls.
 Visitation hours are: Sunday thru Thursday: 10AM to 12AM and Friday and Saturday: 10AM to 2AM.
 No visitors are permitted to be in a residents' room after the hours listed above.
 Visitors should be escorted by their host at all times.